awsdocs/amazon-opensearch-service-developer-guide/doc_source/remote-reindex.md

 }
 ```

-If the remote domain is hosted inside a VPC and it does not have VPC\-level connectivity, configure a proxy with a publicly accessible endpoint\.
+### Reindex data between Amazon ES domains in a VPC<a name="remote-reindex-vpc"></a>

+Every Amazon ES domain is made up of its own internal VPC infrastructure\.
+When you create a new Amazon ES domain in an existing virtual private cloud \(VPC\), an Elastic Network Interface \(ENI\) is created for each data node in the Amazon ES VPC\.
+Because the remote reindex operation is performed from the local Amazon ES domain, and therefore within its own private VPC, you don’t access the remote Amazon ES domain’s VPC\.
+Instead, you need a publicly accessible reverse proxy\.

+A proxy is required in order to use remote reindex between two VPC domains, even if the domains are located within the same VPC\.
+Create a proxy with a publicly accessible endpoint in front of the remote cluster and pass the proxy endpoint in the reindex body\.
 The proxy domain must have a certificate signed by a public certificate authority \(CA\)\.
 Self\-signed or private CA\-signed certificates are not supported\.

 ## Reindex data between non\-Amazon ES domains<a name="remote-reindex-nonesdomain"></a>